nabil828/mern_demo/readme.md

 ## Handle a POST request to our server & Using the body parser
-Before continuing check and compare the status of the base code so far [placeholder].
+Before continuing check and compare the browse the [base code so far](https://github.com/nabil828/mern_demo/tree/d02e63cdc6fc1b06be68c682a8df3a51514d084f).

 Now, we want to enable the user to enter a city name and get live weather data from the openwathermap API through our server.
 Something like this:

 ![Get Vancouver weather](images/1.gif)

 - First, we will be changing the `app.get('/')` to return an html file instead of an html code and move the previous code in `app.get('/')` to `app.post('/')` as such: